Anachadikuthu Waterfalls

-Anayadikuthu Falls, also known as Anachadi Kuth Falls, is located in the Idukki district, Kerala, India, 20 km from Thodopuzha.
+Anachadikuth Falls, also known as Anayadikuthu Falls, is located in the Idukki district, Kerala, India, 20 km from Thodopuzha.
 It is located on the way to the Thommankuth Ecotourism point.
 During the monsoon, the waterfall rises and flows the maximum.
 Anayadikuthu is considered as one of the safest waterfalls in the Idukki district, making it a popular family getaway destination.
 Kattadikkadavu is located near to Anayadikuthu waterfalls.